for-giobbe/BASE/tutorial_5.md

 terminal branches will be allways present despite possible differences between gene-tree and the species-tree but internal branches / clades may not be present ( _i.e._ be paraphyletic or polyphyletic) in the gene tree.
 BASE will check wether the clade/branch of interest can be still identified in the gene tree topology and - only if present - report the associated metrics.
-For example we can run:
+For example we can run the extract step with this label [file](https://raw.githubusercontent.com/for-giobbe/BASE/master/example/smaller_clade) to extract the metrics of the branch leading to a species pair:

 ```